agathoklisx/libved/README.md

   And with a little bit help of our friends.
  */

+ /* CONCENTRATION
+   Clearly this was designed from C for C with C to C (or close to C anyway, though not As Is C: maybe even an even more spartan C (in obvious places: where discipline should be practiced with obvious expectations, from both sides (programmer - compiler)), but with a concentration to expressionism (i could put it even fairlier and|or even a bit voicly (if it was allowed)
+    a "tremendous concentration" to expressionism (as an uncontrollable desire ))).
+I mean that was the thought.

  /* THE FAR AWAY FUTURE
     - Self Sufficiency, so to be the easiest thing ever to integrate